bhatti/api-mock-service/README.md

 }

 ```
 As you can see, the values of customer, page and pageSize are dynamically updated.
 You can upload multiple mock scenarios for the same API and the mock API service will play it back sequentially.
-For example, you can upload another scenario with above API as follows:
+For example, you can upload another scenario for above API as follows:
 ```yaml
 method: GET
 name: stripe-customer-failure